 And then there happened a thing which must, I imagine, have been unique in the history of fires.
 From the broken windows behind the balcony the smoke from the burning rubber or other material came rolling out in such dense volumes that, although the unfortunate girls were standing actually in the open air, every one of them was suffocated before the new ladders could arrive.

 Read Dunne's whole book if you can.
-Just to see what would happen, he wrote a detailed journal of waking and dream events and then deliberately ignored time's arrow, comparing the fit of a dream both to the previous day and the next day.
-He found a Gaussian distribution of references: dreams mostly referred to the previous or the next day, often-but-less to two days later or earlier, still less to three days before or after...
+His experiment: he wrote a detailed journal of waking and dream events and then deliberately ignored time's arrow, comparing the fit of a dream both to the previous day and the next day.
+He found a Gaussian distribution of references: dreams mostly referred to the previous or the next day, often-but-less to two days later or earlier, still less to three days before or after.
 As far as he could tell, his dreams were processing recent experiences--but near-future experiences were as common as near-past ones!
-He concluded that even though spectacular dreams of crises, like this one, monopolize our attention (both scientifically and in folklore), we probably all have constant small predictive flashes--some potentially useful, many not, most not even noticed.
+He concluded that even though spectacular dreams of crises, like this one, monopolize our attention (both scientifically and in folklore), we have a constant background of small predictive flashes--some potentially useful, many not, most not even noticed.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles